samuel-zahner/projects/README.md

 # projects
-These projects are from CS 211 Computer Architecture at Rutgers University
+These projects are from CS 211:Computer Architecture at Rutgers University